miguellordelo/snowplow/3-enrich/README.md

 ## How to add an enrichment?

 3 projects need to be updated:
-- [iglu-central](https://github.com/snowplow/iglu-central): holds the JSON schema(s) required for the enrichments.
+1) [iglu-central](https://github.com/snowplow/iglu-central): holds the JSON schema(s) required for the enrichments.
-- [scala-common-enrich](./scala-common-enrich/): library containing all the enrichments.
+2) [scala-common-enrich](./scala-common-enrich/): library containing all the enrichments.
 This library is then used in enrichment jobs like [spark-enrich](./spark-enrich/), [stream-enrich](./stream-enrich/) or [beam-enrich](./beam-enrich/).
-- [spark-enrich](./spark-enrich/): holds the integration tests.
+3) [spark-enrich](./spark-enrich/): holds the integration tests.

 ### 1. Iglu

 Files to create:
 - If the new enrichment requires some configuration, JSON schema of this configuration.
 Examples can be found [here](https://github.com/snowplow/iglu-central/tree/master/schemas/com.snowplowanalytics.snowplow.enrichments/). `vendor`, `name`, `format`, `version` will be reused in `scala-common-enrich`, as well as the parameters' names when parsing the conf.
 - JSON schema of the the context added by the enrichment.
 An example can be found [here](https://github.com/snowplow/iglu-central/tree/master/schemas/nl.basjes/yauaa_context/jsonschema/1-0-0). `vendor`, `name`, `format`, `version` will be added to context data to create a self-describing JSON.
-It will be checked in the enrichment process that the context added by this enrichment is valid for this schema.
+The enrichment process will check that the context added by the enrichment is valid for this schema.
 2 more files need to be generated for the context, with `igluctl static generate --with-json-paths <contextSchemaPath>` (`igluctl` can be found [here](https://docs.snowplowanalytics.com/open-source/iglu/igluctl/)):
-  - DDL ([examples](https://github.com/snowplow/iglu-central/tree/master/sql/)): used to create a table in Redshift to store the context of this enrichment.
+  - DDL ([examples](https://github.com/snowplow/iglu-central/tree/master/sql/)): used to create a table in Redshift to store the context of the enrichment.
-  - JSON paths ([examples](https://github.com/snowplow/iglu-central/tree/master/jsonpaths/): used to order the fields of the JSON in the same way that they are in the DDL (because a JSON is not ordered).
+  - JSON paths ([examples](https://github.com/snowplow/iglu-central/tree/master/jsonpaths/)): used to order the fields of the JSON in the same way that they are in the DDL (because a JSON is not ordered).

 ### 2. scala-common-enrich